This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Think of it as unlimited talk in the USA, plus unlimited texting and data for a total of $80 per month.

-NEW: Activate service using my link and get a $20 Google credit after you keep Project Fi service for at least 30 days.
+NEW: Activate service using my link and get a $20 Google credit after you keep Google Fi service for at least 30 days.

 Google Fi Phones